ByteDev/ByteDev.ResourceIdentifier/README.md

 Console.Write(uri.AbsoluteUri);  // "https://example.com/over/there?name=John#myfrag"
 ```

+---

+### UriQueryConverter

-UriQueryConverter class can be used to convert a Uri query to various different formats.
+The `UriQueryConverter` class can be used to convert a URI query to various different formats.

 Methods: